matijakolaric-com/django-music-publisher/docs/saas.rst

 Every DMP instance consists of two docker containers, one running Django and the other running PostgreSQL.
 Each DMP instance only has a single user, with credentials being shared with the central application.

-DMP Guru does offer the whitelabel solution to societies, majors, etc.
+The whole solution applied as DMP Guru is on offer as a whitelabel solution to societies, majors, etc.